HenryHXYao/-CarND-P4/writeup_report.md

 * **Solution Design Approach**

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+My first step was to use LeNet-5.
+After training process, I found that my first model had both high mean squared errors (about 0.05) on the training set and the validation set.
 This implied that the model was underfitting.
-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+When I ran my model on the simulator, the vehicle ran out of the road occasionally.

-To combat the overfitting, I modified the model so that ...Then I ...
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+To combat the underfitting, I added more convolutional layers and fully connected layers to the model.
+Then the training error decreased to be 0.0042 and the validation error decreased to be 0.0058, which were both low and indicated good performance.
+Then I test my model again,  this time the vehicle was able to drive autonomously around the track without leaving the road.

 * **Final Model Architecture**